HeeebsInc/AngiogramBlockageDetection/README.md

 ```

 - The calculation used in [program.py](program.py) is dynamic, so these numbers are specific to the size of the image being processed
-- This blockSize is utilized for adaptive thresholding, where the algorithm will determine the best threshold based on values calculated within each of these blocks.
+- This blockSize is utilized when applying adaptive threshold, where an algorithm will determine the best threshold based on values calculated within each of these blocks.
 (Explanation for how this algorithm works is explained in the next step).
 <p align="center" width="100%">
     <img width="35%" src="readme-assets/steps/step6.jpg">
 </p>

 7) **Apply adaptive thresholding using the block size calculated above**
-### Step 7:  Apply Adaptive thresholding
 - Here, I applied mean adaptive thresholding using a blockSize of 33 and a constant of 10
 - When applying adaptive thresholding, you have the option of using _**Arithmetic**_ or _**Gaussian**_ mean for calculating the threshold within each image.
 In this project, I used Arithmetic mean (`cv2.ADAPTIVE_THRESH_MEAN_C`) as I believe Gaussian mean is not a good method for this application.
 In Gaussian mean (`cv2.ADAPTIVE_THRESH_GAUSSIAN_C`), the _**weighted**_ average is performed so that the central pixel of the block contributes more weight to the average.
 In the [example image](readme-assets/steps/step7.jpg) below cell below, we can see that Gaussian mean reduces noise present in the image, however, it does not preserve the integrity of the vessels as well as arithmetic mean.